West Virginia Secondary School Activities Commission: Activities

+The WVSSAC hosts high school state championships at these locations across West Virginia:

 Controversies

 Prior to the decision in Brown v.
 Board of Education, West Virginia maintained "colored" high schools.
 These schools, and thus their students, were barred from competition in the WVSSAC.
 The institution now known as West Virginia State University funded an unofficial "state colored championship" in basketball and football until 1959.
 The WVSSAC historical records take no note of these champions, and does not note that its champions prior to that year competed in a system that excluded many of the state's best athletes.

 West Virginia was one of only three states to hold girls' basketball in the fall, and girls' volleyball in the winter, ostensibly due to facility shortages at various high schools.
 Eventually the West Virginia Supreme Court of Appeals ruled that this unfairly disadvantaged girls in competition for college scholarships and the organization was forced to adopt a traditional schedule.